TymekDev/dotfiles/README.md

 ## Known Issues

-Some are listed in [`Makefile`][].
-Additionally:

 - Karabiner does not really work for porting.
 Another Mac's keyboard has a different identifier?

 ## License